conext21p18/slarm/README.md

 time for enclave programs (**Figure 2**).
 We adopted the fine-grained trusted time architecture of TimeSeal [37] to overcome these two limitations.

-SLARM's fine-grained trusted timer is built upon the hardware-protected SGX timer.
+SLARM's fine-grained trusted timer (same as TimeSeal [37]) is built upon the hardware-protected SGX timer.
 We spawn two timer threads in each node's enclave: a *timer thread* continuously pulls the hardware-protected SGX timer ticks (second-level), and a *counting thread* incrementing a variable that counts the CPU cycles within each SGX timer tick.
 Nodes calculate the fine-grained trusted timestamp `t` by, i.e., *t = SGXticks + current_cpu_cycles/total_cpu_cycles_per_sec*, where *SGXticks* is the hardware-protected SGX timer ticks.

 ## Security Analysis of SLARM's Trusted Timer